mghcdac/the_ultimate_causal_inference/README.md

-# Statistical causal inference made easy
+# Causal inference made easy

-The ultimate causal inference package that does the least biased estimation (still biased) based on all our lessons learnt in various projects
+The ultimate causal inference package that does the least biased estimation (still biased).
-* causal inference of total effect
-* causal mediation analysis